Azure/Service-Fabric-Troubleshooting-Guides/Known_Issues/Microsoft.ServiceFabricMesh registration is stuck.md

 # Microsoft.ServiceFabricMesh registration is stuck

 ## Issue
 Customers using terraform see Microsoft.ServiceFabricMesh provider get stuck during registration.
-This is because ServiceFabricMesh Resource Provider is still within the list of available providers but it has been deprecated.
+This is because ServiceFabricMesh Resource Provider is still within the list of available providers but it has been deprecated, read more about this [here](https://azure.microsoft.com/en-us/updates/azure-service-fabric-mesh-preview-retirement/).
 ServiceFabricMesh was part of the list of default providers to register from Terraform.

 ## Impact
 Customers that use terraform usually are stuck from deployments because of this error.
-They should not be trying to manually register this RP.
+They should not be trying to manually register this RP either.

 ## Symptoms
 When deploying using terraform customers will see the process of registering/unregistering Microsoft.ServiceFabricMesh stuck in Azure Portal and errors stating that the provider has not been registered.